Bavarian United SC

 Bavarian United SC is an American soccer team based in Milwaukee, Wisconsin, United States.
-Bavarian Majors of the Bavarian Soccer Club compete in the United Premier Soccer League.
+Bavarian Majors of the Bavarian Soccer Club compete in the USL League 2.
 The team plays its home games in the athletic stadium at the Heartland Value Fund Stadium.
 The team's colors are blue and white.
 Bavarian has won six USASA National Amateur Cup titles as well as two National Open Cup championships and is a frequent qualifier for the Lamar Hunt U.S. Open Cup.

 History

 The original Milwaukee Bavarians club was formed by German American immigrants in 1929 as Fussball Club Bayern (Football Club Bavaria) as a multi-sports association.
-Their first football match was played on September 29, 1929 against a team from nearby Sheboygan, resulting in a 3–2 victory for Bayern.
+Their first soccer match was played on September 29, 1929 against a team from nearby Sheboygan, resulting in a 3–2 victory for Bayern.
 The club subsequently became very strong in its area, winning many state championships.

 In 1956, the team renamed to Milwaukee Bavarian SC and bought a new field on which to play home matches.
 They were a charter member of the National Premier Soccer League in 2005.
 The team took a hiatus from the NPSL for the 2014 season to focus on completing substantial upgrades to their Heartland Value Fund Stadium.
 The total upgrades estimated to cost $1.1 million.
 At the end of that hiatus, they joined the Great Lakes Premier League, which changed its name to the Premier League of America shortly thereafter.

 In their first season in the PLA, the Bavarians won both the West Division and League Championships, and had five players named to the West Division Team of the Year.

 In 2021, Milwaukee Bavarian merged with Inter Northshore FC and renamed to Bavarian United SC.
 On February 7, 2023, it was announced that Bavarian would be joining USL League Two and USL W League for the upcoming 2023 season.